hashicorp/nomad/website/source/docs/drivers/rkt.html.md

 * `debug` - (Optional) Enable rkt command debug option.

 * `volumes` - (Optional) A list of `host_path:container_path` strings to bind host paths to container paths.
-Can be disabled on clients by setting the `rkt.volumes.enabled` option set to false.
+Mounting host paths outside of the alloc directory tasks normally have access to can be disabled on clients by setting the `rkt.volumes.enabled` option set to false.

     ```hcl
     config {
-      volumes = ["/path/on/host:/path/in/container"]
+      volumes = [
+        # Use absolute paths to mount arbitrary paths on the host
+        "/path/on/host:/path/in/container",

+        # Use relative paths to rebind paths already in the allocation dir
+        "relative/to/alloc:/also/in/container"
+      ]
     }
     ```